-- 1. The bursary granted will be in terms of Section 10(1)(q) read with section 23(j) of the Income Tax Act 58 of 1952. - 2.
+- 1. The bursary granted will be in terms of Section 10(1) (q) read with section 23(j) of the Income Tax Act 58 of 1952. - 2.
 In terms of the abovementioned Act the bursary granted will be termed as a closed bursary - 3.
 The bursary is confined to employees of ABAQULUSI LOCAL MUNICIPALITY. - 4.
 The bursary granted will be exempt from normal taxation. - 5.
 In the event that the employee does not successfully complete the studies they will be expected to refund the full Bursary granted. - 6.
 The amount of the Bursary will be deducted in 12 (twelve) equal instalments from their salary. - 7.
-The same will apply as in Point 6 above when the employee decides not to continue with their studies after they have enrolled. - 8.
-When an employee completes only part of their studies they will re-imburse the Municipality a pro-rata amount of the studies paid for but not completed. - 9.
-Should an employee assisted re-write their examinations and pass, their monies should be re-imbursed - 10.
-Should the employee assisted, resign from the Municipality within twelve months after the date of successfully completing the examination, they shall in respect of each month or part thereof from the date of termination of such service to the date upon which the twelve months would have expired, refund the Municipality one-twelfth of the total amount paid by the Municipality
+If the employee pass his or her studies, he is obliged to serve the Municipality with a period of two years before he or she can resign. - 8.
+The same will apply as in Point 6 above when the employee decides not to continue with their studies after they have enrolled. - 9.
+When an employee completes only part of their studies they will re-imburse the Municipality a prorata amount of the studies paid for but not completed. - Should an employee assisted re-write their examinations and pass, their monies should be reimbursed - 11.
+Should the employee assisted, resign from the Municipality within twelve months after the date of successfully completing the examination, they shall in respect of each month or part thereof from the date of termination of such service to the date upon which the twelve months would have expired, refund the Municipality one-twelfth of the total amount paid by the Municipality.